kovidgoyal/calibre/manual/gui.rst

 You can temporarily mark arbitrary sets of books.
 Marked books will have a pin on them and can be searched for with ``marked:true``.
-To do so press :kbd:`Ctrl+m` or go to :guilabel:`Preferences->Toolbars` and add the Mark books button to the main toolbar.
+To do so press :kbd:`Ctrl+m` or go to :guilabel:`Preferences->Toolbars & menus` and add the :guilabel:`Mark books` button to the main toolbar.
 You can even create multiple types of marks by right clicking the :guilabel:`Mark books` button and choosing :guilabel:`Mark books with text label`.
-The text label you enter, can later be searched for
+The text label you enter, can later be searched for with: ``marked:the-text-you-entered``.
-with: ``marked:the-text-you-entered``.

 .. _config_filename_metadata: